20 Horizon notation

 Ah Natural An A horizon in which there is no evident disturbance due to cultivation or pastoral land use.

-Ap Agricultural An A horizon in which incorporation of organic matter has involved mixing due to cultivation or to increased biological activity associated with topdressing or manuring.
+Ap Agricultural An A horizon in which incorporation of organic matter has involved mixing due to cultivation or to increased biological activity associated with fertilisation or irrigation.
 It may contain material from pre-existing E, B or C horizons.

 App Recently tilled An Ap horizon consisting mainly of clods and fragments with little pedal material, caused by cultivation during the past year.